 Providing animal-assisted interactions (AAI) is a human health and social service.
 It is not a sport or competition, and being a therapy dog is not a title to accrue.
 As such, your role in the process is extremely important.
 It is not a simple, casual or stress-free kind of volunteering; many liken it to a para-profession, and you will often be "alone" (meaning, no group of ITA colleagues together, all doing similar things) with patients.
 You will need to be brave, steady, direct, confident, emotionally mature, and flexible, among other qualities.
+And most importantly, you will need to have a strong, solid and positive relationship with your companion animal, and be willing to treat him/her as a partner, not a tool or piece of equipment.

 - We look for people who demonstrate good social skills, who can smile and relax and relate comfortably with their animal companion and with other people.
 And, as stated above, you need to be at least 16 years old. - We also observe your relationship with your animal-how well do you know this animal, its personality and its needs?
 How does the animal feel about you-does it respond to your cues and requests?
 How do you make corrections (tone, style, etc.)? - We look for things that will be pertinent when you do AAA/AAT visits-such as, are you on time?
 Did you prepare carefully by reading the material you received?
-Did you come to the test properly prepared?
+Did you come to the assessment properly prepared?
 Are you willing to ask questions when you don't understand something?
 Do you listen well?
 Follow instructions?